arun-kr-reddy/notes/cpp.md

       return 0;
   }
   ```
-- **function overloading:** multiple functions having the same name but with different argument list
+- **function overloading:** functions having same name but with different argument list
-  compiler determines the function to use based on arguments (return type plays no role)
+  compiler determines which function to use based on arguments (return type plays no role)
   ```cpp
   void printSum(int a, int b);
   void printSum(double a, double b);
   void printSum(double a, double b, double c);
   ```
-- **name mangling:** function/variable names are encoded so that linker can separate common names due to overloading and namespaces
+- **name mangling:** identifiers are encoded so that linker can separate common names due to overloading and namespaces
-  use `extern "C" { .... }` makes a function name in C++ have C linkage so client C code can use it (no name mangling in C)
+  `extern "C" { .... }` makes function name in C++ have C linkage so client C code can use it (no name mangling in C)
   ```cpp
   // individual declaration
   extern "C" void foo(int);